OfficeDev/generator-office/src/docs/ssl.md

   ![](assets/ssl-keychain-02.png)

 At this point everything has been configured.
-Quit Chrome and all other browsers and try again to navigate to the local HTTPS site.
+Quit all browsers, then reopen and try to navigate to the local HTTPS site.
 The browser should report it as a valid certificate:

   ![](assets/ssl-chrome-good.png)